Mobzhang/PT-DGNN/README.md

 # Pretraining on Dynamic Graph Neural Networks

-Our article is in XXX, and the code is improved based on XXX
+Our article is [PT-DGNN](https://arxiv.org/abs/2102.12380) and the code is modified based on [GPT-GNN](https://github.com/acbull/GPT-GNN)

 ## Requirements